sinix-del/calc/README.md

 # calc
  + Calc_for_teams
  + Integer jar
- + Yaml wit git clone
+ + Yaml with git clone